se4ai/se4ai.github.io/about-case-studies.md

 As  George Box said,  all models are wrong; but some are useful.

+In any case, what the above table does demonstrate is that large organizations are now very concerned with ethics.
+Further, when they talk about ethics, there is much overlap in what they say.

 ## From Ethics to Algorithms

+The above table maps between ethical concerns
 Well being & Awareness of Misue
 - Fairness :
     - See [Charaborty, 2019](REFS#chakrabory-2019).